ipuhakka/BetAI/Documentation/Database.md

 home goal average up to date n.
 Tests run OK.
 Merge branches.

 **2.10.2018**: Changed requirement **RQ6** from returning match in row N to returning list of matches based on list of index rows.
 Implemented new transactional match sampling.
-Tests run OK.
+Tests run OK.'

+**3.10.2018**: Working directly with the database is far too slow for BetAI.
+Therefore, database is redesigned to only have a query method for returning all matches.
+Unused query methods were removed from database layer and requirements.

 ## Bugs discovered
 **30.9.2018**: Reading match data in DB.ParseMatches used season and league in the wrong order